New Democrats (United States): Origins

+Dual-sector macroeconomic models for structural change proved difficult to apply without first confirming service sector productivity as a cause for instability and, even more importantly, without understanding how postindustrial productivity manifested itself in microeconomics.
+These concerns did not prevent the NCP from proposing solutions to a service productivity problem, even if non-partisan commissioners could not articulate what service productivity was in the first place, much less whether postindustrial services made the U.S. economy unstable.
+The first such solution was to "personalize productivity, turning output back into a motivational issue.
+At the level of public relations, then, the problem of productivity became conflated with a simple problem of effort", culminating in the "Sign Your Work" promotional campaign.
+Yet continuing debates over how to exactly evaluate service productivity amid intangible products such as teaching, government, and healthcare, belied the fact that a solution had been proposed without fully understanding the problem or its causes.
+Scholarly and partisan consensus over the failure of "Sign Your Work" facilitated the rise of another proposed criterion to determine service productivity: postindustrial "innovation", which had ostensibly fueled advances in technological research and development.
+Although replacing one indeterminate postindustrial concept with another, this shift in solutions pushed Democratic partisan thought into new spheres of "supply-side" economics.

 The Watergate Babies and Atari Democrats found a common thread in what historian Brent Cebul describes as twentieth-century "supply-side liberalism", an antecedent to the fiscal ideas of 21st-century "supply-side liberals, or supply-side progressives."
 This ideology, derived partly from their consultations with partisan boll weevils, ultimately proved a fiscal illusion.
 Cebul further contends that "Michael Dukakis and Jerry Brown, for instance, both appropriated property taxes to subsidize a given startup company in depressed industrial sectors.
 This subsidization transformed state tax revenue for public finance into venture capital.
 Once the first wave of startups achieved normal profit, then the tax burden for additional start-ups would shift from real estate investors and homeowners to the initial companies.
 Brown and Dukakis also planned on allocating revenue from the new taxable capital to "infrastructure and education."
 According to Cebul, one of the "mistakes" of twentieth-century "supply-side liberalism", an unwillingness to propose "certain types of progressive regulations along with those subsidies", could be avoided by twenty-first century "supply-side liberals."
 During the Jimmy Carter and Ronald Reagan Administrations, voter tax revolts and the Volcker recession, coupled with uneven profit thresholds for taxing scaled-up companies, hastened the shift in tax burden to the entire first wave.